yorukot/superfile/README.md

 ### Linux

 You can go to the [latest release](https://github.com/MHNightCat/superfile/releases/latest) and download the binary file.
-Once it is downloaded please excrate the file after that enter the following in your terminal:
+Once it is downloaded please extract the file after that enter the following in your terminal:

 ```bash
 cd ~/Download